 “We were able to gain some sense of connection to Mount Isa, but more importantly celebrate the lives of our ancestral familial links and honour their presence on Country and connection to Country with community in the region.”

 All of this from a simple conversation.

-“Uncle Eddie Koiki Mabo’s legacy was present in my thinking,” Vincent said.
+“Uncle Eddie Koiki Mabo’s legacy was present in my thinking,” Vincent says.

-Learn more about JCU’s Indigenous Education and Research Centre.
+Learn more about JCU Indigenous Education and Research Centre.